Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Song Ho-cheol, director of the Korea Aerospace Industries Operations Center, said that promoting the project opens up a good direction to solve the human resource shortage of partners by taking advantage of Vietnam's abundant human resources and infrastructure.

-Meanwhile, Songwol Technology CEO Park Joon-hwan said the company is working to increase the global competitiveness of domestic small and medium-sized companies by employing foreign experts.
+Meanwhile, Songwol Technology CEO Park Joon-hwan said the company is making efforts to increase the global competitiveness of domestic small and medium-sized companies by employing foreign experts.

-After the COVID-19 pandemic, the workforce supporting Korea's manufacturing industry is declining, and most small and medium-sized manufacturers in the aviation sector are located in rural areas, leading to great difficulties in recruitment.
+In the wake of the COVID-19 pandemic, the workforce supporting South Korea's manufacturing industry is in decline, with most small and medium-sized manufacturers in the aviation sector located in rural areas, leading to great difficulty in recruitment.

 Korea Aerospace Industries plans to train about 100 professional personnel each year through Vietnam's aerospace training program.